Home Metro Vancouver Municipalities and Parts of Town Langley British Columbia

 Click any of the above links to jump to a specific topic, or continue reading to learn about the City of Langley, Township of Langley, Fort Langley, and all their various main events and places of interest.

-The City and Township of Langley
+City & Township of Langley

 The City and Township of Langley are two separate municipalities.
 Many Vancouverites don’t know the difference, however, and refer to the region between Surrey and Abbotsford simply as “Langley” (which is what we also generally do for the purposes of this website).